AlaSQL/alasql/README.md

-### Use AlaSQL as a WebWorker
+### Use AlaSQL as a Web Worker

-AlaSQL can work as a webworker..
-Pleaes be aware that all interaction with AlaSQL when running must be async.
+AlaSQL can serve as a Web Worker.
+Please be aware that all interaction with AlaSQL when running must be async.

 In the browser you can include `alasql-worker.min.js` instead of `alasql.min.js` and AlaSQL will figure out the rest: